darnocer/blog/content/blog/reading-habit.md

 category:
 ---

 I believe a daily reading habit has the potential to greatly improve your mental health.
 I notice I'm significantly more content in life when I carve out time to read every day.
-I think this is for a few reasons: 1) It expands my perspective on the world, so that I am not so caught up in my own problems, 2) it forces me to take breaks throughout my day since I tend to get caught up in my work, 3) it's a form a pleasure, so I can always count on it as an enjoyable activity I get to do even on an average day.
+I think this is for a few reasons: 1) It expands my perspective on the world, 2) it forces me to take breaks throughout my day, 3) it's a form a pleasure, so I can always count on it as an enjoyable activity I get to do even on an average day.

 You may or may not be familiar with James Clear's [Atomic Habits](https://jamesclear.com/atomic-habits).
 In the book, he outlines how to build a good habit.
 He argues in order for a habit to stick, you need to: 1) **Make it easy**, 2) **Make it obvious**, 3) **Make it attractive**, and 4) **Make it satisfying**.